Get 80% off your plan for your first 3 months*

 A business's net worth fluctuates based on several factors:

-• Asset value: Acquiring new assets raises net worth, while depreciation on older assets lowers it.
-In some cases, businesses can benefit from tax rules like Canada's Accelerated Investment Incentive, which provides an enhanced first-year allowance for eligible property.
+• Asset value.
+Acquiring new assets raises net worth, while depreciation lowers it.
+Canada's Accelerated Investment Incentive provides an enhanced first-year allowance for eligible property.

-• Business environment: Experiencing economic downturns and market shifts can impact overall performance and asset values
+• Business environment.
+Economic downturns and market shifts can affect overall performance and asset values.

 1. Increase your assets

-Research published in the Review of Managerial Science found that low retained earnings relative to total assets strongly predicts business failure.
-Keeping profits in the business supports long-term success.
+• Retain earnings strategically.
+A study in the Review of Managerial Science identified a key risk factor for small and medium enterprises.
+A low ratio of retained earnings to total assets is one of the strongest predictors of business failure.
+Keeping profits in the business supports long-term stability.

-• fund growth projects without taking on debt
+Retained earnings can fund growth projects without taking on debt and provide a financial buffer against unexpected expenses.

 2. Reduce your liabilities

-Lowering liabilities is just as important as increasing assets.
-Here's how to reduce what you owe:
+Lowering liabilities is just as important as growing assets.

 3. Manage your finances well

 Strong financial management naturally builds net worth.
-Focus on maximizing profits and controlling expenses by following these practices:
+Focus on maximizing profits and controlling expenses:

 Manage your business net worth with confidence

 Understanding your net worth gives you clarity on financial health and helps you make better decisions.
-Track it regularly, work to improve it, and use it to guide your growth strategy.
+Track it regularly and use it to guide your growth strategy.

-How often should I calculate my business's net worth?
+How can I improve my liquid net worth?

 What's a good net worth for a small business?

-What's the difference between business net worth and personal net worth?
+What's the difference between net worth and cash flow?

 Disclaimer